China's rise to define transatlantic ties, NATO chief says | Law-Order

-Europe, Canada and the United States must uphold the international rules-based order that Russia and China are challenging, NATO Secretary-General Jens Stoltenberg said on Friday, saying Beijing's rising power was a defining issue.
+NATO Secretary-General Jens Stoltenberg called on Friday for Europe, Canada and the United States to uphold the international rules-based order that Russia and China are challenging, and described Beijing's rising power as a defining issue.

-"China and Russia are trying to re-write the rules of the road to benefit their own interests," Stoltenberg told the online Munich Security Conference.
+The growing power of China is reshaping the priorities of the Atlantic alliance, which traditionally focused on the threat from Russia but now is seeking a consensus among Western nations that Beijing is no longer a benign trading partner.
+"China and Russia are trying to re-write the rules of the road to benefit their own interests," Stoltenberg told the online Munich Security Conference, which U.S. President Joe Biden addressed earlier on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)